 Cash Flow Management (Cash Flow Statement)

 Daily operations of a business are dependent on its liquidity.
-If the company cannot find the cash to run its daily operations, it may grind to a halt despite having very lucrative assets.
-This makes cash flow management crucial for any entity.
-Even without an accountant to monitor your cash position, a virtual bookkeeping assistant will assist you to maintain a healthy liquidity position.
+If the company cannot find the cash to run its day-to-day operations, it may grind to a halt despite having very lucrative assets.
+That makes cash flow management crucial for any entity.
+Even without an accountant to monitor your cash position, a virtual bookkeeping assistant will help you maintain a healthy liquidity position.
 You can monitor, analyze, and optimize your cash position so that it works for your business.
 Simply put, you make your cash-in and cash-out to balance in a way that will keep your business running regardless of the frequency of cash into the business.

 Cash flow management ensures that the available cash is spread evenly through the year or a period so that your operations are covered.
-It is especially important for seasonal businesses to keep them running during the low season.
+Seasonal businesses need to keep them running during the low season.
 At the end of a period, you will prepare a statement of your cash flow, helping you to plan for a similar season next year, or month.